iamaakashbasnet/twitter-clone/README.md

 # Twitter Clone
-Super basic Twitter Clone where user can tweet, see other's tweets, follow user, like, comment and many more.
+Basic clone of twitter where user can tweet, see other's tweets, follow user, like, comment and many more.

 <p align="center">
     <img src="./tc.png" />